tusharranker1/Blog-Website/README.md

 # Blog-Website
-This the Blog containing the Quotesm ak pagal insaan hu
+This the Blog containing the Quotesm .